4 March 2026

 To find out more about these obligations, contact Priscilla Addo-Quaye.

-• Businesses should revisit scope assessments for CSRD and CSDDD, as many subsidiaries may now fall outside the regime, but group-level compliance may still be required.
+• deletion of the requirement in CSDDD to adopt a Paris-agreement aligned Transition Plan.
+Businesses should revisit scope assessments for CSRD and CSDDD, as many businesses/EU subsidiaries may now fall outside the scope of the regime.

 To discuss these developments further, please contact Rachel MacLeod or Stephen Barry.